Salary After Tax

 What Stage 3 Tax Cuts Changed for Australian Take-Home Pay

 From 1 July 2024, Australia's resident tax brackets changed in a way that directly affects salary after tax calculations.
-The tax-free threshold stayed at A$18,200, but the first taxable rate became 16%, the main middle bracket became 30% from A$45,001 to A$135,000, and the 37% bracket moved up to A$135,001.
+The tax-free threshold stayed at A$18,200, while the first taxable rate moved to 16% and the main middle bracket moved to 30% from A$45,001 to A$135,000, and the 37% bracket moved up to A$135,001.

 The calculator uses those 2024-25 settings for Australian benchmark pages.
 That matters because an A$80,000 salary and an A$120,000 salary both sit inside the 30% bracket before Medicare levy, salary packaging, HELP debt, and other payroll details are considered.